 • text/plain

-will trigger CORS preflight.
+in a request will trigger CORS preflight.
 In fact, until recently, such an authoritative source as MDN Web Docs stated as much.
 Over the years, this statement has been repeatedly echoed verbatim on the Web, including in some highly upvoted answers on Stack Overflow.

 However, this statement is incorrect; the Fetch standard only requires that the essence of the MIME type specified as the request’s content type be one of those three values.
 A little known fact is that you can actually smuggle additional stuff in the MIME type’s parameters without triggering CORS preflight.
-And if the server’s content-type validation happens to be weak, an attacker can use this smuggling trick to bypass it:
+And if the server’s content-type validation happens to be weak, an attacker can use this smuggling trick to bypass it.

 With our fingers crossed, we modified our same-site attack and implemented this trick (see line 20):